stuartj073/rate-my-record/README.md

 - Images
 The images used for the cover of the landing page was obtained through [unsplash] (https://unsplash.com/) as was the default image for the record store reviews.
 The default image for the record reviews was obtained through [google] (www.google.com).

+## Technologies used

+### Languages

+- Python
+- HTML5
+- CSS3
+- Javascript

+### Frameworks, Libraries and Programs

+- Materialise
+- Google Fonts
+- Font awesome
+- Flask
+- Git
+- Gitpod
+- Github
+- Balsamiq
+- MongoDB
+- Heroku
+- RandomKeygen
+- Jinja
+- Werkzeug
+- Am I responsive
+- jQuery

+## Deployment

+The deployment of the website was done so using three different work spaces, each with their own respective steps.

+- Creation
+I first created the repositary through logging into my Github account and:
+- Clicking the 'new' green button.
+- This then prompted me to another page with asked me to name my new repositary.
+Above this input there is a dropdown menu offering a selection of various templates to utilise with the repository.
+I chose the Code Institute template in order to faciliate all the shortcuts included within it to make my workflow as fast as possible.

+- Cloning and Forking
+In order to clone my repository, the user must visit my repository page.
+- Cloning by command line: Click the button beside the green button titled 'code', there you will be given various options on how you would like to clone the repository.
+You must then type 'git clone' into your own workspace along with the repo URL and enter.
+- Forking: Go to my repositary [page] (https://github.com/stuartj073/rate-my-record).
+In the top right of the page, below the navbar, click the 'fork' button.
+The fork should now be in your repositories.

 ### Landing Page